wtsegase411/Woofactor/README.md

 pip install matplotlib
 ```

-If you are installing on a Windows machine go to the User Guide.pdf to find an additional installation step.

 ## Usage

 The main algorithm that the user will interface with is predictor.py.
 Inside of the directory or through an IDE run predictor.py.